sebranchett/iac-demo/README.md

 ### Demo
 Create an EC2 with defaults, plus key-pair for ssh access.

+Show you can log in.

+Delete EC2, Key-pair and VPC.

 ### Hands-on session
 Use [this JupyterHub](https://github.com/sebranchett/ecs-jupyterhub-pluto-python), with single user Docker image created using the files in this [single_user_docker directory](./single_user_docker/).